1cup (2 sticks)unsalted butter,at room temperature

 PREPARE THE BLONDIES:

 Preheat the oven to 350 degrees F. Spray 9x13-inch pan with nonstick spray.
 Line the pan with parchment and let it hang over the sides.
 Spray the parchment with nonstick spray too.

-In a medium bowl, whisk together the oats, flour, baking soda, spices and salt.
-Set aside.
+In a medium bowl, whisk together the flour, baking powder, cinnamon, salt, cream of tartar and nutmeg; set aside.